surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

    - Area-Step
    - Scatter

-- <b>Points</b>  will display the data by specifying the pointers on chart.
+- <b>Points</b>  will display the data by specifying pointers on chart.

-- <b>Point style</b> will specify how the data points will appear on chart.
+- <b>Point style</b> will specify how the data pointers will appear on chart.
 Below are the following point styles available in AcuBi.
   - Circle
   - Triangle